scbd-laboratory/tm-r/README.md

-# tm-r
+# LDA Topic Modeling with R
-LDA Topic Modelling with R
+Create a topic modeling using R